-\paragraph{Limitations.} During standard instruction-tuning training, the instruction and the answer are processed in a single forward pass.
-In our method, this processing is explicitly split into phases, extracting instruction features with two passes \& answer modeling, increasing both training time and memory usage.
-As for the inference, these two passes on the instruction, bidirectional and causal, can be processed either in parallel, impacting memory usage, or sequentially, increasing latency.
+During standard instruction-tuning training, the instruction and the answer are processed in a single forward pass.
+In our method, this processing is explicitly split into phases - extracting instruction features with causal attention, bidirectional attention, and answer modeling, which results in increased both training time and memory usage.

 However, this is a minor limitation in the context of instruction-tuning, since typically smaller datasets are used compared to pretraining, leading to relatively short training times.
-Furthermore, at inference time the added latency for processing the instruction is negligible, as the bulk of compute is used for the autoregressive answer generation: \textit{e.g.} only a 0.2s increase from 11.5s to 11.7s for a 200 token response to a 50 token instruction for Llama3-8B (see Appendix~\ref{appendix:limitations} for more results).

-\paragraph{Conclusion.} {\methodname} is the first method to utilize the instruction-answer structure of IT datasets to propose a new finetuning method that enables bidirectional processing in pretrained decoder-only models. {\methodname} demonstrates general applicability across different models and scales.
-It consistently improves performance across commonsense reasoning, arithmetic, and language understanding tasks.
-We further demonstrate that our method is compatible with different existing PEFT methods and will likely benefit from further developments in this era.
-As the first work to demonstrate the potential of an instruction-tuning-specific adaptation for decoder LLMs, we believe there is much space for further research into this promising and crucial direction.
+Furthermore, as shown in Section \ref{section:inference}, the additional latency during prefilling at inference time is negligible, since most time is spent on sequential token generation.